Practitioners' Perspectives on Designing Data Visualizations for the General Public: Findings

+While the strategies discussed above were usually linked to a specific aim, some approaches were repeatedly described as serving multiple purposes, helping practitioners catch attention, support comprehension, foster credibility, and evoke emotion at the same time.

-\textbf{Designing for different levels of visual literacy and background knowledge.} Without being explicitly asked about it, most participants mentioned the importance of a clear message to make a data visualization understandable to a broad audience.
-The visual's message (and hence also the understandability) should always come first in the creation process: \textit{``I always ask the client, what is that one [piece of] information that you want to get through, like what message you want to get through? [...]
-I always would recommend to the clients that there is not only the information but also some kind of a message.''} (Graphics-Orga-1).
-Participants named the importance of a descriptive title to convey a graphic's message.
-In practice, visualization titles are often used to display chart details like axis or sign descriptions (e.g., `Chart depicting XY; all numbers in percentage').
-However, some interviewees strongly argued for not including such (potentially boring) chart facts in the title but instead for making the title the message: \textit{``The title should basically be the thing the reader learns from that chart.
+\textbf{Convey one clear message.} Without being prompted, most participants stressed the importance of defining a clear message to make a visualization understandable for broad audiences.
+Several emphasized that the message should guide the entire design process: \textit{``I always ask the client, what is that one [piece of] information that you want to get through? [...]
+There is not only the information but also some kind of a message.''} (Graphics-Orga-1).
+A descriptive title was seen as a particularly effective way to convey the key takeaway.
+While titles are often used for chart metadata (e.g., units), participants argued they should instead communicate the main point of the chart: \textit{``The title should basically be the thing the reader learns from that chart.
 So it will not be what is shown, but what you learn.''} (Freelancer-4).